DevSkillsHQ/transaction-management-fullstack-level-1/README.md

 - **Organize your code as a set of low-coupled modules**.
 Avoid duplication and extract re-usable modules where it makes sense, but don't break things apart needlessly.
 We want to see that you can create a codebase that is easy to maintain.
 - **Document your decisions.** Extend this README.md with info about how to run your application along with any hints that will help us review your submission and better understand the decisions you made.

+### Frontend
+- **Integrate with a REST API**.
+Using the provided API spec, figure out the right service endpoints to use.
+- **Implement client-side form data validation**.
+The API has restrictions on the allowed data format.
+Make sure to do the required checks client-side before sending the data to the server.
+- **Organize your code with components**.
+Extract components that help you avoid duplication, but don't break things apart needlessly.
+We want to see that you can implement the UI with sound HTML semantics.
+- **Document your choices**.
+Extend this README.md with info about how to run your application along with any hints that will help us review your submission and better understand the decisions you made.

 ## How to submit your solution 📬

 1. Commit your changes to a new branch called implementation.